2025 Citrus Bowl

-The 2025 Citrus Bowl is a college football bowl game that is scheduled to be played on December 31, 2025, at Camping World Stadium in Orlando, Florida.
-The 90th annual Citrus Bowl, the game will feature teams from the Big Ten Conference, and the Southeastern Conference.
-The game is scheduled to begin at 3:00 p.m.
-EST and will air on ABC.
-The Citrus Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by Cheez-It, and the game will be officially known as the Cheez-It Citrus Bowl.
+The 2025 Citrus Bowl was a college football bowl game played on December 31, 2025, at Camping World Stadium in Orlando, Florida.
+The 80th annual Citrus Bowl began at approximately 3:00 p.m.
+EST and aired on ABC.
+The Citrus Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by Cheez-It crackers and officially known as the Cheez-It Citrus Bowl.